tksh164/azure-demo-scripts-templates/arm-templates/squid-proxy/README.md

 ## Notes

+- Squid is installed through the template deployment.
 - The private IP address assignment of the proxy server virtual machine has set as **Dynamic**.
 Change to **Static** if you needed.
 - The deploy.ps1 script needs [Az module](https://www.powershellgallery.com/packages/Az/).